About Library Cards

 –Fees and eligibilities approved by Board of Trustees and taken effect on May 3, 2017.

-All library card applications (new, renewals and lost card replacements) require valid personal identification and proof of your patron status.
-Please provide as detailed below.
+All library card applications (new cards, renewals, and lost-card replacements) require valid personal identification and proof of your patron status, detailed in the list below.
 If you have any questions, contact us at 609.924.9529, ext.
-1210, email us at firstname.lastname@example.org or visit us at 65 Witherspoon Street, Princeton NJ.
+1210, email us at firstname.lastname@example.org.
 A staff member will be happy to assist you.

 Driver’s license – non-driver’s identification – passport (U.S. or other country) – U.S. permanent resident card – Mercer County ID – student ID card from one of the following: Princeton University, Princeton Theological Seminary, Institute for Advanced Study, a public or private school located in the Municipality of Princeton.